Websoft9/docker-library/docs/paid.md

 We will give various rewards to the contributors in different situations.

-## Work mode & count rewards
+## Work mode

 Contributors get rewards by completing issues.
-For contributors easy to choose a suitable way of working, we have designed two Work mode.
+The amount of completed the total issue is reward of this month.

-### issue contribution
+### How to fix issue price

+There are two main criteria for measuring an issue: workload and difficulty.

+> issue reward=workload \* weighted difficulty

+#### Workload

+For the convenience of calculation, the workload completed within a unit size is considered as a **work-point**.

+#### difficulty

+### Monthly performance

-The allocated issue will indicate the reward amount, the amount of completing the total issue is reward of this month.
-When the completed issues exceed 10, an additional ¥ 300 will be earned; 20 or more, earn an additional ¥ 800.
+When the completed issues exceed 10, an additional ¥ 300 will be give to contributors as reward; 20 or more, ¥ 800 will be give to contributors as reward.

-### stable contribution

-The allocated issue will not indicate the reward amount, you must complete at least 20 issues monthly, and will get ￥ 3000 reward.
-For more than 20 parts, each issue will receive ¥ 200.

 ## Extra rewords